 What NY is now requiring schools to report has been documented at the federal level for more than a decade.
 The numbers establish the baseline against which NYC’s first state report should be read.

 The Office for Civil Rights at the U.S. Department of Education has required restraint and seclusion counts since the 2009-10 Civil Rights Data Collection.
-The most recently published cycle is 2020-21, released in 2023-24.
+The most recently published cycle is 2021-22, released in January 2025.
+The figures below draw on the 2020-21 cycle, which OCR released in November 2023.
 National figures published by Brookings in its analysis of the CRDC data show three patterns that have held across multiple collection cycles.

-Students with disabilities make up 13% of US public school enrollment but account for more than 75% of all restraint and seclusion incidents.
+Students with disabilities make up 13% of US public school enrollment but more than three-quarters of all students subjected to restraint and seclusion.
 Black students make up 15% of US public school enrollment but account for 35% of students subjected to seclusion and 34% of students subjected to mechanical restraint.
 The 2017-18 cycle nationally reported 101,990 students restrained or secluded.
 The 2020-21 cycle dropped to 52,800 students, a decline most analysts attribute to the COVID period of remote instruction rather than a structural reduction in the practice.

 The federal data also has a quality problem.
 Roughly 70% of districts report zero incidents in CRDC submissions despite documented parent complaints, and the Government Accountability Office has criticized OCR data quality on these elements.
 NYC’s Action Plan placement in 2017-18 is the most consequential example of that data quality problem.